pineoc/cocos-docs/manual/framework/cocos2d-js/2-working-environment-and-workflow/2-2-cross-native-browser-game-with-cocos-console/en.md

 - Android

     1. Execute the command `cocos compile -p android -m release --ndk-mode release` to create an apk file of your project.
-    2. If the compilation succeded, you can find the apk file in the `publish` folder.
+    2. If the compilation succeeded, you can find the apk file in the `publish` folder.
 You can use the jarsigner tool to sign the apk with your own Android key store, detailed steps can be found in [Google's official documentation](http://developer.android.com/tools/publishing/app-signing.html)。

 ###6.2 Web platform publishing